tsedio/tsed-vite-react-movies-demo/docs/readme.md

 > Note: Replace `xxxxx` by your own API key.
 You can get one on the [The Movie Database API](http://www.omdbapi.com/) website.

 This file will be executed on the server-side and will fetch the movies list.
-Then, the `onBeforeRender` function will be called to serialize the data and pass it to the browser.
+Then, the `onBeforeRender` function will be called to serialize the data and send it to the browser.

 Then, create the `packages/app/src/pages/movies/movies.interface.tsx` file and add the following code: